← orga.cat

 It bundles its library of codecs (mostly based on the FFMPEG project), supports hardware acceleration, subtitles and most features you would expect from a video player, including conversion from/to multiple audio, video and subtitle file formats.

-mpv is a more modern open-source and cross-platform alternative that is faster, and it plays UHD content better than VLC, but the UI lacks features such as automatic downloading of subtitles, and I'm still not used to it.
+mpv is a more modern, open-source, and cross-platform alternative that is faster and plays UHD content better than VLC.
+However, the UI lacks features like automatic subtitle downloading, and I'm still not used to it.
 Good GUIs for mpv exist though, such as SMPlayer (cross-platform) and IINA for Mac.
 For another open-source (windows-only) alternative, see MPC-BE below on this page.

 VLC is also okay on its Android version, but not as good as MX Player (shareware).